Vetspire/sibyl/README.md

 ### Plugins

-Because Sibyl builds on top of the de-facto telemetry library for the BEAM, Sibyl is able to provide an easy way to extend the events Sibyl is able to handle via first class plugins.
+Because Sibyl builds on top of the de-facto telemetry library for the BEAM, it's able to provide an easy way to extend the events Sibyl is able to handle via first class plugins.

 You can configure plugins on a handler by handler basis via the following configuration: